Cluster extensions

 and extensions-manager

-components running in the cluster handle extension instance updates, version updates and extension instance deletion.
+components running in the cluster handle extension instance updates, version updates, and deleting extension instances.
 These agents use the system-assigned managed identity of the cluster to securely communicate with Azure services.

 Note